ThibaultG94/ai-learning/README.md

 Feel free to suggest improvements or corrections via issues or pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-Created with 💜 by Thibault and Claude
+Created with 💜 by [Your Name] and Claude